Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ![Api browser](https://raw.githubusercontent.com/Smyja/ugc/grahql-with-django/content/smyja/api-browser.png)

-To get the list of Restaurants run a query with this
+To get the list of restaurants with specific data like name and address, run a query with this:

 ```graphql
 query {
     restaurants {